sampsyo/cs6120/content/blog/2023-12-11-array-ir/index.md

 Implementing control flow required a slight change to how “blocks” (sequences of code delimited by curly braces) are represented in our AST.
 Previously, blocks were only used to represent function bodies, and therefore required that the last statement was always a `return`.
 We decided to introduce distinct notions of blocks for function bodies and control flow branches.
 This is because the invariant that each function contains a single unique `return` statement makes code generation far more straightforward, and doesn’t sacrifice expressivity.

-We evaluated this implementation using handwritten tests to ensure all branches through control flow are properly executed.
+We evaluated this implementation using handwritten tests to ensure all branches through control flow are properly executed, and no existing functionality was broken.

 # Precircuit IR
 We then implemented a “pre-circuit IR”.
 This is intended to be an updated version of the output of the original Viaduct project, which produces a program where each let-binding is annotated with the protocol that will execute it.
 This had to be implemented separately since AIRduct represents computations differently from the original Viaduct, being more array-based and having support for array operations.